Evernight33/Shooter-Game-on-UE4/README.md

 If you want to debug:
 1. Right click on ShotThemUp.uproject file
-2. Choose Generate VS sln-file
+2. Choose Generate VS project-files
 3. Enjoy!